stencila/logga/README.md

   })
 }
 ```

+See [this post](https://reflectoring.io/logging-levels/) for advice on when to use the alternative log levels.
+In summary,

+- The `ERROR` level should only be used when the application really is in trouble.
+Users are being affected without having a way to work around the issue.

+- The `WARN` level should be used when something bad happened, but the application still has the chance to heal itself or the issue can wait a day or two to be fixed.

+- The `INFO` level should be used to document state changes in the application or some entity within the application.

+- The `DEBUG` level should be used to log any information that helps us identify what went wrong.

+### Handling log events

 The default log handler prints log data to `console.error`.
 If `stderr` is TTY log data is formatted for human consumption with emoji, colours and stack trace (for errors):